NeMo Agent Toolkit as an MCP Server#

 To get more information about a specific tool, use the --detail flag or the --tool flag followed by the tool name.

-nat info mcp --tool calculator_multiply
+nat mcp client tool list --tool calculator_multiply

 Sample output: